Pontyclun: Crown Brewery

 The South Wales & Monmouth United Clubs Brewery Co.
 Ltd. purchased the small family brewery owned by D & T Davies in 1919.
 This Company had been formed to supply the expanding number of Workingmen's Clubs, which were having difficulties with supply of beer from the many local breweries throughout the area.
 The Sunday Closing (Wales) Act 1881 had fuelled the expanding number of clubs that did not have to close on Sunday, as was the case with public houses.

 By 1936 the brewery was producing 500 barrels per week, which continued to increase to 900 in 1938.
 This growth was halted by the outbreak of the Second World War in 1939 but when the war ended in 1945 the growth took off again.
 By 1954 the old brewery had been replaced by a completely new building that was big enough to produce the 1,200 barrels per week that the clubs demanded at that time.
-In 1984 Bob Smith was head brewer for the company and was only the fifth in the 65 years the company had been trading.
 In 1988 Crown merged with Wales' oldest brewery, Buckley's of Llanelly to form the Crown Buckley Brewery.
 In the spring of 1999, after 80 years of trading, the brewery closed following the takeover of the company by Cardiff based Brains Brewery.